coatyio/coaty-js/README.md

 or building blocks, provide reusable functionality for specialized use cases and application scenarios build on top of the Coaty core.

-Finally, the unit tests delivered with the framework itself also provide a valuable source of programming examples for experienced developers.
+Finally, the integration tests delivered with the framework itself also provide a valuable source of programming examples for experienced developers.

 Note that the framework makes heavy use of the Reactive Programming paradigm using RxJS observables.
 Understanding observables is an indispensable